-Tremont shares Equivalent Valhi Shares (1) Valhi shares issued to NL in exchange for NL's ownership interest in Tremont Group: Valhi shares issued to NL (2) 3,495,200 Less shares deemed Valhi has issued to itself based on Valhi's ownership interest in NL (2,957,288) • 537,912 Valhi shares issued to the Tremont stockholders: Total number of Tremont shares outstanding 6,424,858 Less Tremont shares held by Tremont Group and Valhi (3) (5,146,421) 1,278,437 4,346,686 Less fractional shares converted into cash (1,758) Less shares deemed Valhi has issued to itself based on Valhi's ownership interest in $\mathrm{NL}^{(4)}$ (23,494) 4,321,434 Net Valhi shares issued to acquire the Tremont minorit y interest 4,859,346
+Equivalent Tremont Valhi shares Shares (1) Valhi shares issued to NL in exchange for NL's ownership interest in Tremont Group: Valhi shares issued to NL(2) 3,495,200 Less shares deemed Valhi has issued to itself based on Valhi's ownership interest in NL (2,957,288) 537,912 Valhi shares issued to the Tremont stockholders: Total number of Tremont shares outstanding 6,424,858 Less Tremont shares held by Tremont Group and Valhi(3) (5,146,421) 1,278,437 4,346,686 Less fractional shares converted into cash (1,758) Less shares deemed Valhi has issued to itself based on Valhi's ownership interest in NL(4) (23,494) 4,321,434 Net Valhi shares issued to acquire the Tremont minority interest 4,859,346

-- (1) Based on the 3.4 exchange ratio. - (2) Represents 5,141,421 shares of Tremont held by Tremont Group, multiplied by NL's 20% ownership interest in Tremont Group, adjusted for the 3.4 exchange ratio in the merger. - (3) The Tremont shares held by Tremont Group and Valhi were cancelled in the merger transactions. - (4) Represents shares of Tremont held directly by NL, multiplied by Valhi's ownership interest in NL and adjusted for the 3.4 exchange ratio.
+(1) Based on the 3.4 exchange ratio.

+- (2) Represents 5,141,421 shares of Tremont held by Tremont Group, multiplied by NL's 20% ownership interest in Tremont Group, adjusted for the 3.4 exchange ratio in the merger. - (3) The Tremont shares held by Tremont Group and Valhi were cancelled in the merger transactions.

+(4) Represents shares of Tremont held directly by NL, multiplied by Valhi's ownership interest in NL and adjusted for the 3.4 exchange ratio.

 For financial reporting purposes, the merger transactions described above were accounted for by the purchase method (step acquisition of Tremont).
 The shares of Valhi common stock issued to the Tremont minority interest were valued at \$10.49 per share, representing the average of Valhi's closing NYSE stock price for the period beginning two trading days prior to the November 5, 2002 public announcement of the signing of the definitive merger agreement and ending two trading days following such public announcement.
 The shares of Valhi common stock issued to acquire the Tremont shares held by NL that were already considered as part of the Valhi's consolidated group ownership of Tremont, which were reported as treasury stock, were valued at carryover cost basis of approximately \$19.2 million.
-The following presents the purchase price for the step acquisition of Tremont.
-The value assigned to the shares of Valhi common stock issued is \$10.49 per share, as discussed above.
+The following presents the purchase price for the stock issued is \$10.49 per share, as discussed above.